 Here you will find a guide on how to read a surf report as well as the Surf Report for Widemouth Bay in Bude.
 Surf reporting/forecasting can be a daunting prospect if you don’t know what your looking at.
 Here is a brief guide on how to work out whats going on, however please remember that surf forecasting is a like weather forecasting and even Mr Fish can get that wrong!

-The first thing you will see on the images below is a moving image of some Hippy Tie-dye moving across the Atlantic – Try to ignore this for now!
+The first thing you will see on the images above is an image of some Hippy Tie-dye moving across the Atlantic – Try to ignore this for now!

 Look on the table for where it says ‘Swell Rating’.
 This gives you a rough guide as to the size and quality of surf that arrives at the beach.
 The dark coloured stars indicate power and size of waves.
 The more of them the larger more powerful surf.
 The light coloured starts means less than favourable winds.
 As a beginner the perfect surf would be 1 dark star and no light coloured stars….you with me still?